event-engine/docs/docs/tutorial/part_VII.md

 Congratulations!
 You've mastered the Event Engine tutorial.
 There are two bonus parts available to learn more about **custom projections** and **testing with Event Engine**.
 And another two bonus parts introduce **Event Engine Flavours**.
-Choose your own Flavour and maximize your very personal developer experience with Event Engine.
+Choose your own Flavour and maximize personal developer experience with Event Engine.

-The current implementation is available as a **demo** branch of `proophsoftware/event-machine-skeleton`.

 The Event Engine API docs contain a lot more details.
 Last but not least, a reminder that the prooph software team offers commercial project support and workshops for Event Engine and the prooph components.